charpath/sts-recommender/report.md

     - Rare cards are almost never competing against each other until floor 16, so their pick rates will be very inflated before that
     - Still favors rare and uncommon cards, since they're generally stronger (bad)

 Since a card reward is (almost always) three cards, a random model should recommend correctly 33.3% of the time.
-We should be able to get significantly above that with smarter models.
+My goal by the end of this project is to recommend correctly 80% of the time, so 80% accuracy.

 Even though I only have one implemented model so far, I still have plenty of ideas for other models:
 - Finding which cards are the most present within decks at a certain floor (technically different from pickrate)